msmalik681/amiga-500---shadow-dancer/Shadow Dancer/audio/readme.txt

-audio samples can be speeded up to 300% with audacity effect then resample to 8svx using: wav28svx in.wav out.8svx-sr=16000
+audio samples can be speeded up with audacity effect then to 8svx using: wav28svx in.wav out.8svx